ibm-cloud-architecture/refarch-cloud-data-analytics/README.md

 <img src="./media/vmimage/vmimage-image-21.png"/>

 6. **Enter** the command **reboot** to recycle the VM image.
-This will esnsure that the Secure Gateway Client restarts and that it picks up your Gateway ID to communicate with your Data Connect service in the cloud.
+This will ensure that the Secure Gateway Client restarts and that it picks up your Gateway ID to communicate with your Data Connect service in the cloud.

 <img src="./media/vmimage/vmimage-image-22.png"/>